-How to answer “Why did you choose your major?” in a job interview.
+Do you have an upcoming job interview?
+Check out my example answer to the interview question: “Why did you choose your major?”
 This interview question is often asked for entry-level jobs or internship positions.
-Check out the perfect example answer and interview tips.
+Down below you can also find some useful interview tips!

 The reason why interviewers ask this question is to find out if the candidate made a conscious decision and is genuinely passionate about the major.
 To structure your answer, share why the major fits your skills and interest, and how your previous experience (e.g. internship) and passion can contribute to the job role.

 For job seekers that picked a RELATED major

 “The reason why I chose to major in [Finance] is because I’m really into financial modeling.
 Besides the intellectually stimulating aspect, I really like to calculate cost-effective ways to allocate corporate resources and decide on budgets.
 I also noticed that the financial industry is driven by technology.
 The idea of constant innovation and progress appeals to me and opens many opportunities for career growth.”

 For job seekers that picked an UNRELATED major

 “Initially, I was interested in majoring in [Medical Assisting], but I chose to major in [Communication Sciences] because I thought a broad field of study rather than something super niche would be the safest option as it would keep all my options open.
 In hindsight, it would have been better to specialize in healthcare because it nurtures my genuine desire to help others while earning a living.
 However, I do think that my educational background contributes to effective communication with patients and coworkers.”

 √ Do show signs of excitement, energy and passion.
 The interviewer would like to see a spark or that you light up when they ask you this interview question.

 √ Do emphasize the qualifications that relate to the job requirements.
 For example, if you majored in communication sciences but are applying for a job in healthcare, then you can emphasize how your background contributes to effective communication with patients and coworkers.